 At first, I was intimidated by the idea of soaking flour (8-10 hours) or sprouting grain to make a loaf of bread.
 It was easier to just avoid bread at dinnertime all together, but as I said, I missed it.
 With a little research and determination, I converted a French bread recipe to include the soaking method with great success, yielding a wonderful loaf with the classic pull and chew I always loved about French bread.

 This recipe requires a little time to let the dough rest, but the work is minimal and the loaves are beautiful and delicious.
 I often bake and freeze several at a time, so it is easy to enjoy healthy, whole grain bread any time the mood strikes.
-Fresh baked bread warms the house and draws everyone to the kitchen with hope it is ready for tasting—just be sure there is extra-virgin olive oil nearby for dipping.
+Fresh baked bread warms the house and draws everyone to the kitchen with hope for tasting—just be sure there is extra-virgin olive oil nearby for dipping.

 - 4-5 cups sprouted wheat flour